 - Drink plenty of fluids.
 Water is the best liquid for preventing dehydration, which can contribute to the development of blood clots.
 Avoid alcohol, which contributes to fluid loss.

 - Take a break from sitting.
 Move around the airplane cabin once an hour or so.
 If you're driving, stop every so often and walk around the car a couple of times.
 Do a few deep knee bends.

-- Fidget in your seat.
-Flex your ankles every 15 to 30 minutes.
+- Move in your seat.
+Bend and make circle movements with your ankles and raise your toes up and down every 15 to 30 minutes.

 Blood tests also can measure the amount of oxygen and carbon dioxide in your blood.
 A clot in a blood vessel in your lungs may lower the level of oxygen in your blood.